AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 PipeRough=0 * u.mm
 KMinor= 1

-#With all the variables that have been defined, it was possible to obtian the headloss.
+#With all the variables that have been defined, it was possible to obtain the head loss.

 head_loss=pc.headloss(flow_rate, inletpipe_ID, Length, Nu, PipeRough, KMinor)
 print(head_loss)